-The details of who, how, where, when, and why, and how you may fit in.
+Details of who, how, where, when, why, and how you may fit into all this

-HOW A PROJECT IS DEVELOPED: I will meet with you for a free consultation meeting to learn about your plans and expectations and allow you an opportunity to ask questions about my work and creative process.
-We will discuss the prospect of your project, and lay out a tentative work plan.
-I will present you with a budget estimate for the project, and explain how I plan to approach it artistically.
-When we both feel comfortable with cooperating on the project and agree to work together, we will sign a photography commission agreement.
+HOW A PROJECT IS DEVELOPED: I meet with you for a free consultation meeting to learn about your plans and expectations, and allow you an opportunity to ask questions about my work and creative process.
+We discuss the prospect of your project, and lay out a tentative work plan.
+I present you with a budget estimate for the project, and explain how I plan to approach it artistically.
+When we both feel comfortable with cooperating on the project and agree to work together, we sign a photography commission agreement.

 The next step will be to devote additional time to plan the project in more details.
-People to concentrate on and when, times and locations for different legs of the project, and an artistic approach will all be discussed and finalized.
-We will also meet closer to the project time to orient ourselves to details of the project, and to update on any last minute changes
+People to concentrate on and time to do so, times and locations for different legs of the project, and an artistic approach are discussed and finalized.
+We also meet closer to the project time to orient ourselves to details of the project, and for updates on any last minute changes.

-PRODUCTION: Once all principal photography for the project has concluded, I will create an online gallery of the project for you to view.
-This preview gallery will allow you to view the project on your home computer or personal device and list a selection of images you wish to proceed with to the next step.
-The selection you make will be added to the preview set and will help you to streamline your final selection.
-At that point, we may begin working on designing a book, an album, or a selection of images to print and frame.
-You may take as long as you find necessary to compose your selection, however, you are encouraged to make your selection as soon as you can.
-I will be happy to assist you with any parts of the selection process and make sure your scope is clear and consistent.
+PRODUCTION: Once all principal photography for the project has concluded, I create an online gallery of the project for you to view.
+This preview gallery allows you to view the images on your home computer or personal device (a large screen is highly recommended), and list a selection of images you wish to proceed with to the next step.
+The selection you make is added to the preview set, and helps you to streamline your final selection.
+At that point, we may begin working on designing a book, an album, or identify a selection of images to print and frame.
+You may take as much time as you find necessary to compose your selection; however, you are encouraged to make your selection as soon as you can.
+I am happy to assist you with any parts of the selection process and make sure your scope is clear and consistent.

 PRICES: All of my commissioned projects are priced based on time invested in photographing the project, and on the value of purchased products.
 Project development meetings and production time are not billed for.
-I am happy to give rough estimates for a project once I understand the scale and scope of it.
+I am happy to give rough estimates for a project once I have a grasp of its scale and scope.
 Smaller projects may total a few hundred dollars, but most Life Stories commissions may cost a total of over three thousand dollars.

-LOCATION: I follow the story wherever it may take place, even outside my immediate geographical area.
+LOCATION: I follow the story wherever it may take place.
 If travel is required for a project, those details will be discussed, coordinated and agreed upon as part of the preparations for the project.
-Over my career, I have traveled to many locations around the world as part of photographing projects, and I am always happy to do it barring conflicts of schedule.
-Keeping one person as the principal photographer of a project gives it a consistent voice and solid presentation.
+Over my career, I have traveled to many locations around the world to photograph projects, and I am always happy to do so.
+Keeping one person as the principal photographer of a project gives the project consistent voice and solid presentation.

 HANDLING MY WORK: Each project is tailored to the vision, needs, and wishes of a specific client.
-I do not offer images from a project to parties outside it (i.e. image banks, commercial photography.)
-You may share the preview gallery of your project with your friends and family, friends, and colleagues, and they may form their purchase directly from me.
-From time to time I update my website with images from recently commissioned works, but always with the approval of the client.
+I do not offer images from a project to outside parties (i.e. image banks, commercial photography.)
+You may share the preview gallery of your project with your family, friends, and colleagues, and they may place an order directly from me.
+From time to time I update my website with images from recently commissioned works, always with the approval of the client.
 I follow the same rule for my own projects, and for as much as someone may be recognized in an image I created, I will only publish that image with their knowledge and approval.

-REFUSING PROJECTS: Artistic Visions is a small studio, and I perform all the photography work by myself.
-I do not employ other photographers or assistants, and I never let others do work which I took upon myself.
+REFUSING PROJECTS: Artistic Visions is a single-owner studio, and I perform all photographic work by myself.
+I do not employ other photographers or assistants, and I never let others perform work which I took upon to do myself.
 My clients choose me for my reputation, my love of art, and for the unique way by which I create my work.
-If I feel I cannot do a job I am presented with to the standards I have placed for myself, or if a project contradicts my convictions or artistic taste, I will politely refuse it and explain why.
+If I feel I cannot do a job I am presented with to the standards I have placed for myself and am accustomed to and known for, or if a project contradicts my convictions or artistic taste, I will politely refuse it and explain why.

 MY REPUTATION: I have over twenty-five years of experience as a photographer, with numerous life story projects and a dozen gallery exhibits to my record.
-In case you wish to check out recommendations, I will be happy to refer you to people I have previously worked with, who can share their experience with you.
+In case you wish to check out recommendations, I will be happy to refer you to people I have previously worked with who can share their experience and opinion with you.

 contact me, and I will be happy to answer.CONGRATULATIONS!
 You have read this long article all the way to the end, and I thank you for your patience.
 If you still have a question on these or other issues, please